raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 **Challenge** 1/2 (100 XP)

 ***Charge***.
-If the sea horse moves at least 20 feet straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 7 (2d6) bludgeoning damage.
+If the sea horse moves at least 6.0m straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 7 (2d6) bludgeoning damage.
 It the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.

 ***Water Breathing***.
 The sea horse can breathe only underwater.

 ###### Actions

-***Ram***. *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 4 (1d6 + 1) bludgeoning damage.
+***Ram***. *Melee Weapon Attack:* +3 to hit, reach 1.5m, one target. *Hit:* 4 (1d6 + 1) bludgeoning damage.

 Like their smaller kin, **giant sea horses** are shy, colorful fish with elongated bodies and curled tails.
 Aquatic elves train them as mounts.